akhodakivskiy/VimFx/documentation/commands.md

 the last `gg`, `G`, `0`, `$`, `/`, `n`, `N` or `'`.
 (You can change this mark using the [`scroll.last_position_mark`] pref.)

+Note: Firefox has a `'` shortcut by default.
+It opens the Quick Find bar.
+VimFx provides the `g/` shortcut instead.

 [`scroll.last_position_mark`]: options.md#scroll.last_position_mark

 #### Minor notes